-As of January 2021, there are over 1.5M online retail stores on Shopify, collectively driving over USD 307B+ global economic activity.
+As of January 2021, there are over 1.5M online retail stores on Shopify, collectively driving over USD 307B+ window economic activity.
 Evidently, Shopify is one of the most popular eCommerce platforms in the market today.
 Given how easy it is for online merchants to set up, go live, integrate with other tools, and manage sales on Shopify, it’s not surprising why the platform is widely preferred and admired.
+How Shopify works?
 In fact, you don’t need even the bare minimum technical knowledge to set up your Shopify store today.

 However, on the flip side, this poses a huge problem for Shopify store owners in terms of creating a mark for themselves and standing out in a sea of similar stores.
 As an online seller, you wouldn't want your website or app to even remotely resemble any other brands’.
 Well, they don’t have to.